 “No, I’m definitely a healer.
 I healed my ankles already!”

 “Did I just hear the dinner bell?”
 I asked.

 We are definitely meeting unique people on the Camino.
-Scott says many seem to be looking for an audience, "So much interesting history to discuss yet they seem to go on and on about themselves!"
+Scott says many seem to be looking for an audience, "There's so much interesting history to discuss, yet they seem to go on and on about themselves!"
 True, there is more than a little narcissism here on the Camino.
-It reminds me of something a wise Irish priest once said, “a little self reflection can be a good ting but taking yourself too seriously, now dat’s a sin.”
+It reminds me of something a wise Irish priest once said in a heavy brogue, “A little self-reflection can be a good ting but taking yourself too seriously, now dat’s a sin.”